 Ideal Container size for your pool

-Choose the size of the container depending upon the space in your backyard.
+Choose the size of the container depending on the space in your backyard.
 Shipping containers come in two sizes, 20 by 8 feet and 40 by 8 feet.
-Both the sizes are 8 feet 6 inches tall, but keep in mind that they will be a bit higher if you choose a high cube container.
+Both sizes are 8 feet 6 inches tall, but keep in mind that they will be a bit higher if you choose a high cube container.
 You need to set the depth of your pool by cutting the container, so make sure that you pick the right size to reduce the effort required for cutting.

 Container pool foundation and filtration system